umee-network/testnets/networks/umee-alpha-mainnet-3/IBC.md

 ```bash
 RLY_CONFIG_PATH="$HOME/relayer/interchain/chains"
 ```
-3. Initialize the relayer's configuration.
+3. Initialize the relayer's configuration
 ```bash
 rly config init
 ```
-4. Add Juno (uni-1) and Umee (umee-alpha-mainnet-3) chain configurations to the relayer's configuration:
+4. Add Juno (uni-1) and Umee (umee-alpha-mainnet-3) chain configurations to the relayer's configuration You can use your own RPC for both networks, in this example we use Nodes Guru RPC for Umee and Juno networks
   - Umee:
   ```bash
   echo '{